njmittet/learning-react/notes/javascript.md

 const numbers = [1, 2, 3];
 const numbersCopy = [...numbers1];

-// Pushing a new value on to the source array does not change the array holding the copied values. numbers.push(4);
+// Pushing a new value on to the source array does not changeWith the array holding the copied values. numbers.push(4);

 // Expansion when calling a function.